Ascension Providence Hospital - Curriculum

 Four teams exist on the General Internal Medicine rotation.
 Each team consists of an attending, a senior resident, two junior residents and two or three medical students.
 Each team will be on call every fourth night and will follow patients admitted that night to the Internal Medicine services.
 Patients will be placed throughout the Hospital without geographical limitation.

-There are seven academic Internal Medicine faculty members who provide clinical instruction and consultation on the floor.
+There are 10 academic Internal Medicine faculty members who provide clinical instruction and consultation on the floor.
 The academic faculty is devoted exclusively to teaching, a resource which is often found only in large university-based programs.

 Coronary Care Unit